tsukipond8531/li-foodie/README.md

 ## Plan <a id="plan"></a>

-When working on a big project it definitely gets harder to have all the ideas and plans in your head.
  When working on a big project, it definitely gets harder to have all the ideas and plans in your head.
 My first choice was storing all necessary product information locally and finish the project as front-end only, but that's not enough to satisfy a big project so I learned a little bit of **`node`, `express Js`** and about crating own rest API.

 **Note: At this time I don't know much about apis so i will not share this api.**